CMCDD/molhybrid/README.md

 ```bash
 conda activate molhybrid
 ```
-Step 3: Go to the site-packages folder of your molhbrid anaconda enviroment Navigate to the directory where Python libraries are installed (typically under lib/python3.9/site-packages) within your Conda environment
+Step 3: Go to the site-packages folder of your molhybrid anaconda enviroment Navigate to the directory where Python libraries are installed (typically under lib/python3.9/site-packages) within your Conda environment
 ```bash
 cd anaconda3/envs/molhybrid/lib/python3.9/site-packages/